ALCC01/nodeogram/docs/objects/Bot.rst

     :param object options: *Optional*
     :returns: A promise that resolves to a :doc:`Message` object representing what has been sent.

     Sends a contact object to the specified chat.

+.. js:function:: sendGame(chat_id, game_short_name[, options])

+    :param string chat_id: Can also be a :doc:`Chat` or a :doc:`User` object
+    :param string game_short_name: The Telegram identifier for the game
+    :returns: A promise that resolves to a :doc:`Message` object representing what has been sent.

+    Sends a game to the specified chat.

 .. js:function:: forwardMessage(chat_id, from_chat_id, message_id[, options])